Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

-\underline{\textbf{Adversarial Attacks in the Frequency Domain:}} We evaluate the robustness of VSSMs against frequency-specific adversarial attacks crafted using Projected Gradient Descent (PGD).
-These perturbations are constrained to designated frequency bands through a discrete cosine transform (DCT) mask filter~\cite{maiya2021frequency}. \textit{\textbf{Results in Tab.~\ref{tab:adv_freq_main} (\textit{left}) demonstrate that all VSSM models maintain robustness above 90$\%$ for low-frequency perturbations up to $\epsilon=16$, indicating strong resilience similar to the ConvNext and Swin transformer counterparts}}.
-ViT models exhibit the most performance drop under low-frequency adversarial attacks.
-For high-frequency adversarial attacks (Tab.~\ref{tab:adv_freq_main} (\textit{middle})), the robustness of all models decreases more rapidly with increasing perturbation strength, although ViT-based models show the highest robustness.
-Finally, for standard attacks where the complete frequency range is used to generate adversarial examples, VSSM models display higher robustness compared to other models, including ConvNext, ViT, and Swin.
+\underline{\textbf{Adversarial Attacks in the Frequency Domain:}} We evaluate VMamba and MambaVision's robustness against frequency-specific PGD attacks and report the results in Appendix \ref{app:adv_attack}.
+VMamba and MambaVision maintain above 90$\%$ robustness for low-frequency perturbations up to $\epsilon=16$, comparable to ConvNext and Swin.
+For high-frequency attacks, all models' robustness decreases rapidly, with ViT models showing highest resilience.
+In standard full-frequency attacks, VSSM models display higher robustness than ConvNext, ViT, and Swin.

-\underline{\textbf{Adversarial Fine-tuning on Downstream Datasets:}} We adversarially fine-tune ImageNet pretrained VSSM, ViT, and Swin on downstream datasets using the TRADES~\cite{zhang2019theoretically} objective with varying robustness strength $\beta$ and an $l_{\infty}$ perturbation budget $\epsilon=8$.
-In Fig.~\ref{fig: advft}, we plot the clean and robust accuracy under PGD-100 at $\epsilon=8$.
+\underline{\textbf{Adversarial Fine-tuning on Downstream Datasets:}} We adversarially fine-tune ImageNet pretrained VSSM, ViT, and Swin on downstream datasets using the TRADES~\cite{zhang2019theoretically} objective with varying robustness strength $\beta$ and an $l_{\infty}$ perturbation budget $\epsilon=\frac{8}{255}$.
+In Fig.~\ref{fig: advft}, we plot the clean and robust accuracy under PGD-100 at $\epsilon=\frac{8}{255}$.
 On Imagennette~\cite{imagenette}, VSSM-T shows strong performance in both clean and robust accuracy across different $\beta$ levels, followed closely by Swin-T, while ViT-T exhibits the lowest robustness.
-However, on the low-resolution CIFAR-10 dataset with significantly lower number of patches, attention-based ViT models perform better than Mamba-based VSSM models.
+However, on the low-resolution CIFAR-10 dataset with significantly lower number of patches, ViT models perform better than Mamba-based VSSM models.